EIFS, Architecture, and the Sustainable Design Revolution

 First opened in 1986, the EIFS-clad Peabody hotel in Orlando, FL retains its distinctive appearance.

 Controlling initial cost in addition to life-cycle cost is an important aspect of sustainable construction, because the pillars of architecture (aesthetics, function, economics, building science and now sustainability) will never change.
-This is particularly true for designers who intend to pursue certification under the new, more challenging LEED 2009 standard.
+This is particularly true for designers who intend to pursue certification under the more challenging LEED 2009 standard.

 Description